 In Kent, Sea-holly is found only as a coastal plant.
 It has been noted on sand dunes, sandy beaches, shingle, grassland/shingle and a few plants have been seen on the concrete apron of the former hoverport at Pegwell Bay.
 A number of sightings are of the odd plant or two, which may suggest incipient colonisation.
 There remain large populations at Grain (an area of 350 x 30m sandy beach was noted in 2010 as being almost completely covered) and Sandwich, where it has long been abundant on the fixed dunes between the golf course and beach.
 In this latter location, it often grows in close association with broomrape, which led to it being mentioned in Philp (1982) as host to Orobanche amethystea (Sea-holly Broomrape), regarded as new to Britain here.
-The status of this broomrape population was discussed by Rumsey & Jury (1991)27, who considered that some plants approached O. amethystea in some respects, but that there was a full range of intermediates through to typical Orobanche minor (Common Broomrape) and the population as a whole consisted of plants parasitic on a wide range of species, not just Sea-holly.
-Accordingly, the population is now generally referred to O. minor var. minor.
+The status of this broomrape population was discussed by Rumsey & Jury (1991)27, who considered that some plants approached O. amethystea in some respects, but that there was a full range of intermediates through to typical Orobanche minor (Common Broomrape) to which species the plant was referable, and the population as a whole consisted of plants parasitic on a wide range of species, not just Sea-holly.
+Subsequently, however, the population was regarded as sufficiently distinct in morphology and ecology, to be named as O. minor var. pseudoamethystea.28

-Eryngium maritimum (Sea-holly) 2010-17
+Eryngium maritimum (Sea-holly) 2010-20